lyz-code/blue-book/docs/time_management.md

 The fundamental problem is that this attitude towards time sets up a rigged game in which it's impossible ever to feel as though you're doing well enough.
 Instead of simply living our lives as they unfold in time it becomes difficult not to value each moment primarily according to its usefulness for some future goal, or for some future oasis of relaxation you hope to reach once your tasks are finally "out of the way".

 Ultimately it backfires.
 It wrenches us out of the present, leading to a life spent leaning into the future, worrying about whether things will work out, experiencing everything in terms of some later, hoped-for benefit, so that peace of mind never quite arrives.
 And it makes it all but impossible to experience *the flow*, that sense of timeless time which depends on forgetting the abstract yardstick and plunging back into the vividness of reality instead.
 ### Time is not a resource to be tamed
 You'll see everywhere the concept of `time management`.
 I feel it's daring to suggest that you have the power to actually manage time.
 No you can't as much as you can't tame the sea.
 [Time is not a resource to be spent or be managed](#time-is-not-a-resource-to-be-spent), the best we can do is to try to understand its flows and navigate it the best we can.

-### If you don't disavow capitalism an increase in efficiency will only make things worse
+### Efficiency doesn't necessarily give you more time

-All this context makes us eager to believe the promises of time management frameworks (like [GTD](gtd.md)) that if you improve your efficiency you'll get more time to enjoy your life.
+We're eager to believe the promises of time management frameworks (like [GTD](gtd.md)) that if you improve your efficiency you'll get more time to enjoy your life.
 If you follow the right time management system, build the right habits, and apply sufficient self-discipline, you will win the struggle with time.

 Reality then kicks in you never win the struggle and only feel more stressed and unhappy.
 You realize that all the time you've saved is automatically filled up by more things to do in a never ending feedback loop.
-It's true that you get more done, and yet, paradoxically, you only feel busier, more anxious and somehow emptier as a result.
 Time feels like an unstoppable conveyor belt, bringing us new actions as fast as we can dispatch the old ones; and becoming more efficient just seems to cause the belt to speed up.
 Or else, eventually, to break down.
+It's true that you get more done, and yet, paradoxically, you only feel busier, more anxious and somehow emptier as a result.

 It also has another side-effect.
 As life accelerates, everyone grows more impatient.
 It's somehow vastly more aggravating to wait two minutes for the microwave than two hours for the oven, or ten seconds for a slow loading web page versus three days to receive the same information by mail.

+It get's even worse because [importance is relative](#importance-is-relative) and you may fall into [efficiency traps](#be-mindful-of-the-efficiency-trap).

 Denying reality never works though.
 It may provide some immediate relief, because it allows you to go on thinking that at some point in the future you might, at last, feel totally in control.
 But it can't ever bring the sense that you're doing enough (that you *are* enough) because it defines *enough* as a kind of limitless control that no  human can attain.
 Instead, the endless struggle leads to more anxiety and less fulfilling life.
 For example, the more you believe yo might succeed in "fitting everything in", the more commitments you naturally take on, and the less you feel the need to ask whether each new commitment is truly worth a portion of your time, and so your days inevitably fill with more activities you don't especially value.
 The more you hurry, the more frustrating it is to encounter tasks that won't be hurried, the more compulsively you plan for the future, the more anxious you feel about any remaining uncertainties, of which there will always be plenty.